aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 ### Parameters
 1. `String` - The transaction hash.
-2. `Function` - (optional) Optional callback, returns an error object as first parameter and the result as second.
+2. `Function` - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 ### Returns